How Secure is Code Generated by ChatGPT?: Related Works

 In another recent work \cite{nair2023generating}, the Nair et al. explore strategies to ensure that ChatGPT can achieve secure hardware code generation.
 They first show that ChatGPT will generate insecure code if it is not prompted carefully.
 Then, the authors propose techniques that developers can use to guide ChatGPT on the generation of secure hardware code.
 The authors provided 10 specific common weakness enumeration (CWE) and guidelines to appropriately prompt ChatGPT such that secure hardware code is generated.

-In \cite{borji2023categorical}, the author provide a comprehensive analysis of ChatGPT's failures--- cases where it does not return a correct answer.
+In \cite{borji2023categorical}, Borji provides a comprehensive analysis of ChatGPT's failures--- cases where it does not return a correct answer.
 The work focused on eleven categories of failures, including reasoning, factual errors, math, coding, and bias, are presented and discussed.
-The author focused on showing the chatbot limitations and concludes that ChatGPT is susceptible to several faults.
+The author focused on showing the chatbot's limitations and concludes that ChatGPT is susceptible to several faults.
 For example, the presence of biases that was acquired by the model from the vast corpus of text that it was trained with.
-The author also pointed out the fact that ChatGPT in many situations are very confident about wrong answers.
+The author also pointed out the fact that in many situations ChatGPT is very confident about wrong answers.
 Note that the author arbitrarily categorized failures and is aware of the existence of other ways to categorize failures \cite{borji2023categorical}.